TLS certificates and trust model

 This model is clearer and safer, but it also makes private-key placement more important.
 Machines that run user code should not have access to certificates that let them impersonate administrative services.
 The security hardening guide explains how to isolate those roles.

-Previous versions of Deephaven relied on a Deephaven-managed client truststore even when the client already trusted the certificate chain.
-In Grizzly+, client truststores are optional.
+Previous versions of Deephaven relied on a Deephaven-managed truststore file even when the client already trusted the certificate chain.
+In Grizzly+, client truststores are optional, except for Kubernetes installations.

 Certificates are always overwritten

-Older workflows encouraged administrators to inspect certificates and truststores on disk, modify them in place, and gradually mix two sources of truth.
+Previous certificate-handling practices encouraged administrators to inspect certificates and truststores on disk, modify them in place, and gradually merge two sources of truth.

 In Grizzly+, the certificates and trust material you provide are the source of truth.
-Deephaven regenerates and replaces the derived certificates, keystores, and truststores it manages on disk, every time you upgrade or [rotate certificates].
+Deephaven regenerates and replaces the derived certificates, keystores, and truststores it manages on disk every time you upgrade or rotate certificates.
+This is a breaking change for workflows that previously edited keystores or truststores in place on hosts.

 Fewer generated certificates